ariard/lightning-rfc/03-transactions.md

 #### Received HTLC Outputs

 This output sends funds to either the remote node after the HTLC-timeout or using the revocation key, or to an HTLC-success transaction with a successful payment preimage.
-The output is a P2WSH, with a witness script:
+The output is a P2WSH, with a witness script (no `option_anchor_outputs`):

     # To remote node with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationpubkey))> OP_EQUAL